What is Biological Computing?

 If they lack the processing power of current computing systems, why are scientists so fixated on creating functional biological computers?

 Biological computers may also be easier to maintain.
 Think of the human body.
 More than 1 million cells die every second, even in healthy bodies.
 These deaths aren’t a problem because your body always makes new cells.
-Imagine a computer that never needs to replace parts because it constantly regrows the cells necessary to keep it running.
+Imagine a computer that never needs new parts because it constantly regrows the cells necessary to keep it running.
+This could be a game-changer on multiple fronts for complex structures like data centers.
+Their intricacies require constant, expensive maintenance, and they damage the environment with their intense energy consumption.
+Consider how biological computing could amplify data center usefulness while acting as a panacea for the most negative side effects.

 Challenges of Biological Computing

 One of the biggest challenges of biological computing is getting the two fields — computer science and biotechnology — to mesh.
-Instead of reverse-engineering the things that Mother Nature has already built for us, this field aims to move things forward, which is never easy.
+Instead of reverse-engineering what Mother Nature has already built for us, this field aims to move things forward, which is never easy.

-Applying these technologies in anything other than a laboratory setting is going to be challenging.
-Biology can be fickle and anything from environmental conditions to the nutrition in the system could cause a cascade failure that could shut down the entire computer system.
+Applying these technologies in anything other than a laboratory setting is challenging.
+Biology can be fickle, and anything from environmental conditions to the nutrition in the system could cause a cascade failure that could shut down the entire computer network.

 Applications for Biological Computing

 Who needs nanobots or other nanotechnology when you can program a cell to do precisely what you need it to?
-This particular application will be precious in medicine for creating targeted treatments.
-By taking a sample of a malignant mass, doctors could program cells to target and treat just that mass without damaging any of the surrounding tissues.
+This biocomputing example will be vital in medicine for creating targeted treatments.
+Taking a sample of a malignant mass would enable doctors to program cells to target and treat just that mass without damaging any of the surrounding tissues.
 They could also be programmed to identify specific biomarkers that could indicate the presence of a disease or genetic condition.
-It could also prove useful for detecting the genetic markers of recessive disorders that haven’t yet or may never manifest, giving potential new parents a heads up.
+It could prove useful for detecting the genetic markers of recessive disorders that haven’t yet or may never manifest, giving potential new parents a heads up.

 For the foreseeable future, most of the applications for biological computing will be in medicine and research.
 Station B is Microsoft’s subsidiary focused on biological computing.
-Working with Princeton University and two biotechnology companies — Oxford BioMedica and Synthace — Station B is hoping to use biological computing to reduce the cost of gene therapy treatments and products.
+It works with Princeton University and two biotechnology companies — Oxford BioMedica and Synthace — in hopes of using biological computing to reduce the cost of gene therapy and products.
 This application could make these treatments more affordable and accessible for those that need them most.

 Shaping the Future of Computing

-We know that modern computers are getting smaller and smaller, but we don’t think anyone anticipated them going microscopic — at least not this soon.
+We know that modern computers are getting smaller, but we don’t think anyone anticipated them going microscopic — at least not this soon.
 Biological computing is still in its infancy.
-It will be long before you can opt for a biological computer instead of one made of copper and silicon.
+It will be a long time before you can opt for a biological computer instead of one made of copper and silicon.

 The potential applications for biological computing are nearly limitless.
 For the moment, we’ll likely see them focused in laboratory settings and medicine.
 Still, as this technology continues to evolve, we could potentially see it shape the future of computing as we know it.